Beyond-Better/bb/docs/TESTING.md

 This command is defined in the `deno.jsonc` file (which delegates to the `api/deno.jsonc` file) and includes the necessary permissions and test file locations.

 ## Conclusion
-Thorough testing is crucial for maintaining the reliability and functionality of the BBai project.
+Thorough testing is crucial for maintaining the reliability and functionality of the BB project.
 By following these guidelines and continuously expanding our test coverage, we can ensure that the project remains robust and dependable as it grows and evolves.
 The recent updates to the tool directory structure and test file locations demonstrate our commitment to organized and comprehensive testing, laying the groundwork for consistent and reliable testing across all components of the system.